 There’s an arrogance which seeks to pretend things are just fine when they are far from okay.
 Christians learn early on to put on a good face.
 But a good face is a put-on.
-It’s a mask.
-Fake.
-Shallow.
-Brittle.
-A church of masks is a cold, lifeless hall.
-We struggling sheep shake hands and pat each other on the back as we shuffle out the door.
+A church of masks is cold.
+The lonely sheep shake hands and smile quietly as they shuffle out the door.

 What it feels like

 The easy psychologizing of the last century has left many of us with an automatic tendency to dig for the underlying reasons for things.
 I’m not sure this is helpful.
-Perhaps your social isolation developed or worsened when…
+If you can relate to this post, perhaps your social isolation developed or worsened when…

 - Your church changed, leaving you behind